meel1975/understanding-flutter/flutter-technical-interview.md

    - BuildContext is also used to create new widgets within the build() method of existing widgets.
    - You can use methods like `BuildContext.build` or `BuildContext.inheritFromWidgetOfExactType` to create and return new widgets with specific configurations.

-## Hot restart vs Hot reload
-### Hot Reload:
-Developers make changes to their Flutter code and see those changes reflected almost instantly in the running app.
-Tries to only changed the widgets and keep the state.
-With Hot Reload, the app state is preserved, meaning that any stateful changes (such as text entered into a text field) are maintained across reloads.
-It's a quick way to iterate on UI changes, fix bugs, and experiment with code without losing the current state of the app.

-### Hot Restart:
-Completely restarts the Flutter app.
-Recompiled and restarted from scratch.
-The app state is reset to its initial state.
-This means that any stateful changes made during the previous session are lost.
-Re run the *main function*.
-Hot Restart is useful when you've made changes that require modifications to the app's structure, such as adding or removing dependencies, modifying the app's entry point, or changing platform-specific code.
-It involves recompiling and restarting the entire app.
-Both offer different advantages depending on the situation.
+# Packages vs plugins
 ## What packages did you use?
 - GraphQL Flutter
 - Cupertino Icons
 - Google Fonts
 - SVG Flutter
 - Flutter Native Splash

-### Packages vs plugins
-#### Packages:
+## Packages:
 A package is a collection of Dart files that provides a set of functionalities or features that can be easily integrated.
 - Can be published to the Dart package repository (pub.dev) for others to use, or they can be private and used only within your own projects.
 - Typically contain reusable code, such as utility functions, UI components, API wrappers, or other Dart libraries.
 > Examples of packages include **http** for making HTTP requests, **shared_preferences** for storing simple data persistently, and **flutter_bloc** for implementing the BLoC state management pattern.

-#### Plugins:
+## Plugins:
 Plugins in Flutter are similar to packages but are specifically designed to interact with native code on the platform level (Android or iOS).
 Plugins typically wrap native code libraries (written in Java/Kotlin for Android or Objective-C/Swift for iOS) and expose their functionalities to Dart code in Flutter.
 Plugins are used when you need to access platform-specific features that are not available through Flutter's existing APIs.
 > Examples of plugins include **camera** for accessing the device's camera, **firebase_core** for integrating Firebase services, and **location** for retrieving the device's location.

+# Hot restart vs Hot reload
+## Hot Reload:
+Developers make changes to their Flutter code and see those changes reflected almost instantly in the running app.
+Tries to only changed the widgets and keep the state.
+With Hot Reload, the app state is preserved, meaning that any stateful changes (such as text entered into a text field) are maintained across reloads.
+It's a quick way to iterate on UI changes, fix bugs, and experiment with code without losing the current state of the app.

+## Hot Restart:
+Completely restarts the Flutter app.
+Recompiled and restarted from scratch.
+The app state is reset to its initial state.
+This means that any stateful changes made during the previous session are lost.
+Re run the *main function*.
+Hot Restart is useful when you've made changes that require modifications to the app's structure, such as adding or removing dependencies, modifying the app's entry point, or changing platform-specific code.
+It involves recompiling and restarting the entire app.
+Both offer different advantages depending on the situation.

-## Build Types
+# Build Types
 It's refer to different configurations of app's build settings for different environments, such as development, testing, staging, and production.
 These build types are defined in your app's build.gradle file (for Android) and Info.plist file (for iOS), and they determine various aspects of the build process, including optimization levels, signing configurations, and resource handling.

-### Debug
+## Debug
 Used for development purposes.
 It typically includes debugging symbols, minimal optimizations, and additional development features like *hot reload*.
 Debug builds are not optimized for performance but provide a fast development cycle.
-### Release
+## Release
 Optimized for performance and size.
 They exclude debugging symbols and enable various compiler optimizations to make the app run faster and consume less memory. *Release builds are suitable for production deployment.*
-### Profile
+## Profile
 Optimized for profiling and performance analysis.
 They include some level of optimization but still retain debugging information to allow for profiling and performance monitoring tools to gather data.
 Profile builds are useful for identifying performance bottlenecks in your app.
-### Custom Build Types
+## Custom Build Types
 Tailored for specific requirements.
 For example, you might create a "staging" build type with configurations specific to your staging environment, such as pointing to a different API endpoint or enabling additional logging.

 > Each build type can have its own set of configurations, such as signing keys, package names, and resource directories, allowing you to customize your app's behavior and appearance for different deployment scenarios.
 When you run `flutter run` or `flutter build`, you can specify the desired build type using the `--release`, `--profile`, or `--debug` flags, or by specifying a custom build type if you've defined one.

-## runApp() vs main()
+# runApp() vs main()
 They serve different purposes:
-### `main()` function
+## `main()` function
 - The entry point of a Dart application, including Flutter apps.
 - It's similar to the `main()` function in many other programming languages, except Javascript and Python
 - Starting point of the program's execution.
 - In Flutter, the `main()` function typically calls `runApp()` to start the app's execution by passing it the root widget of the application.

-### `runApp()` function
+## `runApp()` function
 - `runApp()` is a function provided by the Flutter framework, and its purpose is to run the given widget as the root of the widget tree.
 - It initializes the Flutter framework and starts the execution of the Flutter application.
 - `runApp()` takes a widget (usually a `MaterialApp` or `CupertinoApp`) as its argument, which represents the root of the widget tree for the Flutter application.
 - Widgets in Flutter are hierarchical, and the widget passed to `runApp()` serves as the top-level widget, containing all other widgets in the application.

-#### Typical structure of a Flutter application:
+### Typical structure of a Flutter application:

 ```dart
 import 'package:flutter/material.dart';